qimiko/geode-symbols/README.md

 # Geode Symbols

-What did you expect?

-The symbol server can currently be accessed at [symbols.xyze.dev](https://symbols.xyze.dev/).
+The symbol server for Geode Android binaries can currently be accessed at [symbols.xyze.dev](https://symbols.xyze.dev/).

 The recommended usage is to point a tool like [minidump-stackwalk](https://crates.io/crates/minidump-stackwalk) at it.
 However, cloning the repository locally works as well.
 Just make sure to create a shallow clone!

-## Adding Symbols
+## Adding Other Symbols

 1. Find the binary you want to dump the symbols of.